 - Incorrect supply voltage - at least one of the 2 supply voltages is not operating - the internal supply voltage is not operating - ▶ When the device is operating outside of the user-defined temperature threshold values - Events for ring redundancy Loss of the redundancy (when the device operates in the Ring Manager mode) In the default setting, ring redundancy monitoring is inactive.
 The device is a normal ring participant and detects an error in the local configuration. - The interruption of link connection(s) Configure at least one port for this feature.
 In the Propagate connection error frame, you specify which ports the device signals for a link interruption.
-In the default setting, link monitoring is inactive. - ▶ The removal of the external memory. - The configuration in the external memory does not match the configuration in the device. - The removal of a module
+In the default setting, link monitoring is inactive. - The removal of the external memory.
+The configuration is the external memory.

+The configuration in the external memory does not match the configuration in the device.